Pre-training Multi-task Contrastive Learning Models for Scientific Literature Understanding: Models

 One can observe that the three tasks bear a common feature -- a ``query'' $q$ and a pool of ``candidates'' $\mathcal{C}=\{c_1, c_2, ..., c_{|\mathcal{C}|}\}$ are given.
 To be specific, $q$ is the paper $p$ to be classified in classification, the query paper $p_Q$ in link prediction, and the search query $q$ in literature search; $\mathcal{C}$ is the label space $\mathcal{L}$ in classification, the set of candidate papers $p_C$ in link prediction, and the candidate paper pool $\mathcal{P}$ in search.
 This motivates us to jointly train a multi-task model that is applicable to all tasks.

-\Ours is built upon a Bi-Encoder architecture, where two encoders (whose parameters are shared) encode queries and candidates independently.
+To implement this idea, our proposed \Ours framework is built upon a Bi-Encoder architecture, where two encoders (whose parameters are shared) encode queries and candidates independently.
 Following \citet{karpukhin2020dense}, we adopt maximum inner product search (MIPS) in the embedding space to find positive candidates for each query.
 Formally, the similarity is calculated as follows: